 Daily activity: Nocturnal, with peak feeding at dusk and dawn (crepuscular).
 After feeding in the early morning, they’ll return to the daytime roost and hang out, in a slightly dormant state.
 After their evening feeding, they’ll usually rest.
 Females return to the roost often to nurse their young.

 Migrates?
-The Little Brown bat species will migrate.
-Their hiberancula are usually within several hundred miles of their summer roost, big brown bats will hibernate in their summer roost.
-(Some of the other species of bats found in Alabama, the “forest bats,” may migrate far to the south like birds.)
+Some of the other species of bats found in Florida, the “forest bats,” may migrate far to the south like birds.

-Bats can be found nearly everywhere in Alabama
+Bats can be found nearly everywhere in Florida

 Forests and forest edges, areas with lakes and ponds, parks, orchards, fields, suburbs, cities.